Honors Admissions Waitlist

 UW Honors Waitlist Information

 Congratulations on your admission to the University of Washington, Seattle campus.
-While we cannot offer you admission to Interdisciplinary Honors at UW at this time, we are pleased to offer you a place on our waiting list for Autumn 2024.
+While we cannot offer you admission to Interdisciplinary Honors at UW at this time, we are pleased to offer you a place on our waiting list for Autumn 2026.

 (UW NetID login required)

-ACCEPT/DECLINE WAITLIST OFFER NOW
+ACCEPT/DECLINE UW HONORS WAITLIST OFFER NOW

 We are aware of pending deadlines and recognize that choosing a college is an important and often difficult decision to make.
 We also know that being offered a spot on the waitlist for the Honors Program may generate questions and that the answers may help you make your decision as to accept the offer or not.
 This page is a resource to provide answers and help you understand what the Interdisciplinary Honors waitlist means.

 First, we wish to remind you that all students attending the University of Washington, whether or not they are enrolled in the Honors Program, share a common, primary identity as a Husky.
-All students attending the University of Washington will take traditional UW courses as the majority of their education and should be excited to be at UW.
+All students attending the University of Washington will take traditional UW classes as the majority of their coursework and should be excited to be at UW.
 Interdisciplinary Honors Program students will satisfy about a quarter of the overall coursework required to graduate from UW through the Honors Program and will take the remaining courses outside of Honors, alongside non-Honors students.
 Additionally, Honors is only one of many communities that Honors students belong to.
 All of this is to say – if you are struggling to make a decision, we advise you to:

 - First, decide if UW is a school where you envision yourself for four years.
 We recommend exploring the UW New Huskies website to aid in this decision.